 In addition, cases where Japanese companies work on GHG reduction projects abroad and obtain emissions allowances from abroad have been increasing recently.
 The Japan Business Federation (Nippon Keidanren), consisting of dominant Japanese companies, set up a target in which the participating companies will make efforts to keep the average amount of emissions of CO2 from the industrial sector and energy conversion sector during the fiscal period 2008-2012 below the level of the 1990 fiscal year.
-If it is difficult to achieve the target through only voluntary and additional efforts, the participating companies can use the Clean Development Mechanism ("CDM") and the Joint Implementation ("JI") in the Kyoto Mechanisms, and it is admitted that they achieve the target by using these mechanisms.
-Therefore, with the purpose of achieving the target, Japanese companies actively use the CDM or the JI, and consequently obtain emissions allowances from abroad.
-In 2008, as part of local government-level efforts to reduce CO2, the Tokyo metropolitan government introduced a new regulation into its local ordinances which obligates certain large-scale businesses to reduce their emissions of CO2, and allows such businesses to achieve reductions by emissions trading. regulation is scheduled to take effect on April 1, 2010.
+If it is difficult to achieve the target through only voluntary and additional efforts, the participating companies can use the Kyoto credits created by the Clean Development Mechanism ("CDM") and the Joint Implementation ("JI") in the Kyoto Mechanisms, and it is admitted that they achieve the target by using the Kyoto credits (such as CER).
+Therefore, with the purpose of achieving the target, Japanese companies actively use the CDM or the JI, and consequently obtain Kyoto credits from abroad.